apache/gravitino/docs/manage-metadata-using-gravitino.md

 </TabItem>
 </Tabs>

-There are two ways to drop a table: `dropTable` and `purgeTable`, the difference between them is that `purgeTable` will remove data of the table, while `dropTable` only removes the metadata of the table.
-Some engines such as
+There are two ways to drop a table: `dropTable` and `purgeTable`:

-Apache Hive support both, `dropTable` will only remove the metadata of a table and the data in HDFS can be reused later through the format of the external table.
+* `dropTable`  removes both the metadata and data of the table.
+If the catalog supports recycling, such as Hive catalog, the data will be moved to the trash.
+* `purgeTable` removes both metadata and data without moving the data to the trash.
+If the catalog doesn't support recycling, like MySQL catalog, an UnsupportedException is thrown.

+The external table only support `dropTable`.

 ### List all tables under a schema